huggingface/datasets/ADD_NEW_DATASET.md

 	```

 	If this doesn't work more information on how to add dummy data can be found in the documentation [here](https://huggingface.co/docs/datasets/share_dataset.html#adding-dummy-data).

+If you've been fighting with dummy data creation without success for some time and can't seems to make it work:
+Go to the next step (open a Pull Request) and we'll help you cross the finish line 🙂

 2. Now test that both the real data and the dummy data work correctly using the following commands: